Snepsid/gimp-plugins/README.md

    - Columns: Number of columns (0 for automatic calculation)
 4. If both rows and columns are set to 0, the plugin will automatically calculate the most square-like arrangement

+### All Layers to Alpha
+1. Open your image in GIMP
+2. Go to Layer > Add Alpha to All Layers
+3. Alpha channels will be added to any layers that don't already have them

 Note: The plugin processes all layers, including hidden ones, but preserves their visibility states.

+### Export Layers as PNGs
+1. Open your multi-layer image in GIMP
+2. Go to File > Export > Export Layers as PNG...
+3. Select a destination directory
+4. The plugin will save each layer as a PNG file in the selected directory

 ## Contributing